peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 #### Observations

-- PID performs the best in both Yaw Rate and Single Track scenarios, providing the most accurate and stable localization results
+- **PID achieves the lowest RMSE (10.01) in Yaw Rate and 12.83 in Single Track**, indicating the **most accurate and stable localization** among all models.

-- Pure Pursuit has the worst performance in both RMSE and MAE, suggesting poor localization accuracy.

-- All models fail in the Double Track setup, indicating instability in handling a more complex trajectory.
+- **Pure Pursuit has the highest RMSE (11.77 Yaw Rate, 13.32 Single Track)**, showing **significant deviation from the ground truth path**, making it the **least accurate**.

-- Stanley performs slightly better than Pure Pursuit but still struggles in Single Track
+- **Stanley performs slightly better than Pure Pursuit (RMSE: 11.67 Yaw Rate, 13.21 Single Track)**, but **still exhibits errors in the Single Track scenario**.
+- **Double Track consistently fails for all models**, suggesting that **the localization system cannot handle this complex trajectory properly**, potentially due to **sensor fusion inaccuracies or an unstable model configuration**.
+- **MAE values follow a similar trend to RMSE**, reinforcing that **PID is the most stable and Pure Pursuit is the least stable**.
+- **Across all models, Yaw Rate errors are lower than Single Track errors**, indicating that the **Yaw Rate configuration provides more reliable localization than the Single Track model**.

 ## Our Team
 - **67340700402** พงษ์พัฒน์ วงศ์กำแหงหาญ